-- 8) Identify unfamiliar vocabulary words or phrases during your reading, explain how you determined the meaning of these - words or phrases. - 9) Choose two sentences or passages that "grabbed" your attention.
-Cite the sentences including the page numbers and explain with details why you chose each one. - 10) Cite two sensory language examples in the story and what you saw, felt, heard, smelled, and/or tasted. - 11) Describe the author's writing style.
-Examine sentence structure, sentence length, use of modifiers (adjectives and adverbs), mood and tone.
-How does the author's writing style impact or influence the story? - 12) How has the author kept you interested in the story or sparked your imagination?
-Cite three specific examples from the novel.
+- 8) If you encountered unfamiliar vocabulary words or phrases during your reading, what strategies did you use to determine the meaning? - 9) Choose three sentences that "grabbed" your attention.
+Write the sentences including the page and explain with details why you chose each one. - 10) Describe and explain 3 sensory examples in the story and what you saw, felt, heard, smelled, and/or tasted. - 11) Describe the author's writing style.
+Examine sentence structure, sentence length, use of modifiers, mood and tone.
+How does this impact the story? - 12) How has the author kept you interested in the story?
+What effective techniques were used?